Monishver11/monishver11.github.io/_posts/2024-12-20-linear-algebra.md

   - A full rank matrix is **invertible** if it is square (i.e., if $$m = n$$).
 - **Relevance in Machine Learning:**
   - **Linear Regression:** In linear regression, the design matrix $$X$$ must be full rank to ensure a unique solution.
 If $$X$$ is not full rank, the matrix $$X^T X$$ is singular and cannot be inverted.
-  - **Solving Systems of Equations:** Full rank matrices guarantee that a system of linear equations has a unique solution.
-This is important for models that involve solving for weights (like in linear regression or neural networks).

 #### 7. **Singular Matrix:**